This post may contain affiliate links. Please see our disclosure policy.

 Pumpkin pancakes are a must for fall.
-These paleo pumpkin pancakes are grain and dairy-free.
-Learn how to make this easy 2-ingredient recipe.
+These healthy pumpkin pancakes are grain-free, dairy-free, and made with only 2 ingredients!

 So, my applesauce muffin recipe is going to have to wait while we embrace our favorite pumpkin recipes!